BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 ## Time zones

-All the time zones form https://github.com/nayarsystems/posix_tz_db/blob/master/zones.csv can be used.
+All the time zones from https://github.com/nayarsystems/posix_tz_db/blob/master/zones.csv can be used.

 ## Simple key-value database